simonharris1992/Simons-simple-CMS/README.md

 - consider the options for multipage websites e.g. one table per page or linear array
 - uploading and modifying of pictures
 - brute force protection for login
+- improve clarity of formatting of the input fields